 YEAR 7 How is Australia's system of democratic government shaped by the Constitution?
 What principles of justice help to protect the individual's rights to justice in Australia's system of law?
 How is Australia a diverse society and what factors contribute to a cohesive society?
 What are the freedoms and responsibilities of citizens in Australia's democracy?
 How are laws made and applied in Australia?
-What different perspectives are there about national identity?
+What different perspectives are there about national identity? ----------- ---

-Problem Based Learning (PBL)

-How have drones influenced supply?
+Problem Based Learning (PBL) YEAR 7 How have drones influenced supply?
 What are the regulations?
-YEAR 7 What is branding and how does it influence consumer interest? , How do you pitch for investment?
+What is branding and how does it influence consumer interest?
+How do you pitch for investment?
 What are the types of drones and which one would be most suitable?
-What are the needs of a community group?
-VEAD What does it mean to be a socially responsible business?
-YEAR 8 How do organisations receive crowd funding?
+YEAR 8 What does it mean to be a socially responsible business?
+How do organisations receive crowd funding?
 What does it mean to be innovative?
 Can I through design, make a difference for others?
+What are emerging industries?
+How does technology influence product YEAR 9 design?
+What would I like to be able to design/construct?
+How could this be market entry ready How will I assess outcomes for a project in terms of efficiency and effectiveness?: